How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 By Train or Bus

-If you combine the Marrakech Marathon with a longer trip around Morocco, you may also arrive by train or bus.
+If you combine the Marrakech Marathon with a more extended trip around Morocco, you may also arrive by train or bus.

 Marrakech’s ONCF Train Station [Google Maps location] is located at the roundabout of Blvd Mohamed VI and Av Hassan II (diagonally across from the Royal Theatre).
-The ALSA Airport Shuttle Bus L19 stops right outside the station, and public ALSA buses also stop in walking distance (just use Google Maps to look up the best connection for your destination).
+The ALSA Airport Shuttle Bus L19 stops outside the station, and public ALSA buses also stop within walking distance (use Google Maps to look up the best connection for your destination).
 If you want to take a taxi from the train station, be prepared to negotiate the fare with the driver.

 Bus or train tickets can be booked online.